A Prototype Hybrid Mode Cavity for Heterodyne Axion Detection: Heterodyne Axion Detection

 \subsubsection{Cross-Coupling}

-The noise power due to cross-coupling is proportional to $P_{\text{in}} \, \epsilon^2 \, S_f(m_a)$, where $\epsilon$ is a cross-coupling and $S_f(m_a)$ is a power spectral density describing frequency fluctuations.
-As discussed in Ref.~\cite{Berlin:2019ahk}, $S_f(m_a)$ arises from both the frequency spread of the oscillator driving the cavity, and from mechanical vibrations which shift the cavity mode frequencies.
-Since these factors depend on, e.g.~the quality of the high power driving oscillator and vibrations in the cavity's environment, they cannot be directly characterized in our prototype.
-Thus, we will focus on $\epsilon$, which depends only on the cavity geometry.
+In general, the noise power due to cross-coupling is proportional to the input power $P_{\text{in}}$, a cross-coupling parameter $\chi^2$, and to a spectral density which describes how power is converted across the angular frequency separation $m_a$.
+For example, oscillator phase noise contributes a noise power $\sim P_{\text{in}} (\omega_0 / Q_0) \, \chi^2 \, S_\varphi(m_a)$, where $S_\varphi$ is the phase noise spectral density, with units of $1/\mathrm{Hz}$.
+There are also contributions due to oscillator amplitude noise (though we expect it to be subdominant to phase noise at low $m_a$), and from mechanical vibrations which shift the cavity mode frequencies; see Ref.~\cite{Berlin:2019ahk} for further discussion.
+Since these quantities depend on, e.g.~the quality of the high power driving oscillator and vibrations in the cavity's environment, they cannot be directly characterized in our prototype.
+Thus, we will focus on the cross-coupling, which depends only on the cavity geometry.

-To quantify $\epsilon$, let $Q_i$ be the loaded quality factor for the loaded ($i = 0$) and signal ($i = 1)$ mode.
-The loss rate in each mode is proportional to $1/Q_i$, and can be decomposed into an intrinsic loss, and a loss due to the couplings to the driving and readout waveguides,
+To quantify it, let $Q_i$ be the loaded quality factor for the loaded ($i = 0$) and signal ($i = 1)$ mode.
+The loss rate in each mode is proportional to $1/Q_i$, and can be decomposed into an intrinsic loss and a loss due to the couplings to the driving and readout waveguides (quantified by external quality factors $Q_{i\text{d}}$ and $Q_{i\text{r}}$), so that

-Here, $Q_i^{\text{int}}$ is the quality factor that mode $i$ would have in the absence of the waveguides.
+Here, $Q_i^{\text{int}}$ is the intrinsic quality factor, i.e.~the quality factor that mode $i$ would have in the absence of the waveguides.
 Ideally, the driving waveguide couples only to the loaded mode, and the readout waveguide couples only to the signal mode.
-Thus, the unwanted cross-couplings are defined by
+The strength of this coupling is parametrized by the RF coupling strengths $\beta_0 = Q_0^{\text{int}} / Q_{0\text{d}}$ and $\beta_1 = Q_1^{\text{int}} / Q_{1\text{r}}$.
+There are also unwanted cross-couplings, which we parametrize by